deepanshs/mrsimulator/docs/getting_started.rst

     algorithm, such as the least-squares minimization.
 In such cases, we recommend defining objects directly.
 See the next topic for details.

-We have successfully created a spin-system object.
-To create more spin-system objects, repeat the above set of instructions.
-In this example, we stick with a single spin-system object.
-Once all spin-system objects are ready, add these objects to the instance of the Simulator class, as follows
+We have successfully created a spin system object.
+To create more spin system objects, repeat the above set of instructions.
+In this example, we stick with a single spin system object.
+Once all spin system objects are ready, add these objects to the instance of the Simulator class, as follows

 .. plot::